 I completed a degree at St. Martin's School of Art, London in 1979 and have worked as a professional artist and designer in London and Gloucestershire, UK for 35 years.

-My work explores impermanence, memory, time and crosses the boundaries of fine art, graphic and surface design.
-I work with a variety of materials: paint, ink, paper and textiles.
+I use a variety of materials: paint, ink, paper and textiles.

-I currently work from my studio at home in Gloucestershire, UK.
+I work from my studio at home in Gloucestershire, UK.

 Accessibility matters: images and objects should explain and reveal, not conceal.

 Good art and design enhances our lives.

 I also have work on Instagram, Facebook and Twitter.